arbonap/bundler-documentation/bundler_notes.md

 ### bundle exec:
  - `bundle exec` will implicitly update the lockfile if the gemfile & lockfile do not match
  - `bundle exec` does modify the lockfile when running `bundle check`

+ - `bundle install` -- any gem installed by BUndler won't muck about with gems installed by `gem install`.
+It's effectively a sandboxed environment.

+ _Use Bunderl to manage gems so there are no gem version conflicts_

+ `bundle install` generates the `Gemfile.lock`.
+ - Ensures every system this library is developed on has teh _exact same gems_ so that it should always be checked into version control .

+`Using gayify 0.1.0 from source at `.` `